When did Nicola Bulley go missing? Timeline of the mystery as inquest begins

 Lancashire Police have been criticised for disclosing details of menopause and alcohol struggles

-The inquest into the death of mother-of-two Nicola Bulley is set to begin on Monday.
+The inquest into the death of mother-of-two Nicola Bulley is underway, beginning on Monday (26 June).

 The 45-year-old vanished after dropping her daughters at school and then walking her dog along the River Wyre in St Michael’s on Wyre, Lancashire, on 27 January.